• Skip to primary navigation

 Statement

 I document and uncover narratives of the marginalized and underrepresented.
 These points of view comprise our collective experience of fact and fiction.
 Revealing the truth of these stories becomes a way of looking at our past as we build for future generations.
-My exploration into our convoluted systems is often shocking and disturbing.

 I work intently, building layer upon layer of images, text, visual information, found objects and acrylic paint.
 Carefully selected images compose my work along with metal, wire, bits of plastic, mesh, tags, product packaging and other castoff items from my collection of found materials.